Kiwifuit/KiwiCon/README.md

 And umm yea, I got school and shit.
 So I gotta update the repo quick or me mom go kill kill.

 Ight cya

+Edit: i also forgot that i already have the source for the console, so yea

+now **cya**